goliath-dynamics/git-commit-histogram/readme.md

 # Git Commit Histogram

-This project generates an HTML report that visualizes the commit activity of users in a Git repository over the last 52 weeks.
+This script generates an HTML report that visualizes the commit activity of users in a Git repository over the last 52 weeks.
 The report includes a histogram that highlights the number of repo actions per day, namely commits.

 See [demo.png](https://github.com/goliath-dynamics/git-commit-histogram/blob/main/demo.png) for example output.